-The LLCA allows lawyers to use this vehicle, subject to the terms and conditions of the Illinois Supreme Court Rules.
-See 805 ILCS 180/50-45, 180/55-2.
+The PLLCA states that the LLCA applies to PLLCs, except where inconsistent with the PLLCA, and therefore allows lawyers to use this vehicle, subject to the terms and conditions of the Illinois Supreme Court Rules.
+See 805 ILCS 180/50-45, 180/55-2, 185/10.
 See also §10 of the Professional Association Act, 805 ILCS 305/0.01, et seq.
 S.Ct.
-Rules 721 and 722 permit law firms to use the LLC format, as well as some other forms of limited liability entities, and discuss certain limitations and prerequisites relating to the availability of the LLC's liability limitations to lawyers using this form.
+Rules 721 and 722 permit law firms to use the LLC and PLLC formats, as well as some other forms of limited liability entities, and discuss certain limitations and prerequisites relating to the availability of the LLC's liability limitations to lawyers using this form.
 See §1.6 above.
-As with all entity types, if the client will be using the entity to engage in the practice of a regulated profession to confirm whether they permit practice in the type of entity selected and, if so, what restrictions and requirements they place on the structure of the entity.
-See §1.20 below.
-For a detailed discussion of entity selection issues applicable to lawyers, see Thomas P. McGarry and Jennifer W. Weller, Ch.
-15, The Limitation of Liability Through Business Forms, ATTORNEYS' LEGAL LIABILITY (IICLE[®], 2018).
+As with all entity types, if the client will be using the entity to engage in the practice of a regulated profession, counsel should check the rules governing the corresponding profession to confirm whether they permit practice in the type of entity selected and, if so, what restrictions and requirements they place on the structure of the entity.
+See \$1.20 below.
+For a detailed discussion of entity selection issues applicable to lawyers, see Thomas P. McGarry and Tony Jacob, Ch.
+15, The Limitation of Liability Through Business Forms, ATTORNEYS' LEGAL LIABILITY (IICLE[®], 2022).